yWorks/generator-yfiles-app/README.md

 Choose which yFiles modules your app will need.
 For an overview of these take a look at the Developer's Guide's [module section](http://docs.yworks.com/yfileshtml/#/dguide/introduction-modules).
 The generator will automatically optimize the requires.

+#### Module name
+The name of the module/namespace the first class shall live in.
+Only valid JavaScript identifiers (consisting of \[a-zA-Z$_]) are accepted.
+This will not be shown when TypeScript or ES6 is used.

 #### What else do you want?
  * **Use yfiles-typeinfo.js** Includes the yfiles-typeinfo.js file which provides runtime type checking during development time.
  Remember to remove this file for production releases.
  Further information can be found [here](http://docs.yworks.com/yfileshtml/#/dguide/DevelopmentSupport#DevelopmentSupport-Checks)
  * **Visual Studio Code integration** Creates additional files required for [Visual Studio Codes'](https://code.visualstudio.com/) IntelliSense as well as a task runner if applicable.
+ * **WebStorm/PHP-Storm/Intellij IDEA Ultimate Project files** Creates a simple project file structure for [JetBrains' IDEs](https://www.jetbrains.com/)' with libraries and directories set up correctly.

 ## License